niklasramo/palikka/README.md

 **Parameters**

 * **done** &nbsp;&mdash;&nbsp; *function*
   * Optional.
-A function that is called when the Deferred is resolved.
+A function that is called when the deferred is resolved.
 * **fail** &nbsp;&mdash;&nbsp; *function*
   * Optional.
-A function that is called when the Deferred is rejected.
+A function that is called when the deferred is rejected.

 **Returns** &nbsp;&mdash;&nbsp; *Deferred*

-Returns a new Deferred instance.
+Returns a new deferred.

 ###.Deferred.prototype.and()